Amirabs7/Tunisia-democracy-analysis/README.md

 [![Post-Democratization Status](post%20democratization%20episode%20status%20by%20country.png)](post%20democratization%20episode%20status%20by%20country.png)

-- Other democratization episodes since 2000: Benin, Bolivia, Fiji, Honduras, Thailand, Zambia.
+- This graph focuses on other democratization episodes since 2000, mainly the following countries: Benin, Bolivia, Fiji, Honduras, Thailand, Zambia.
 - Partial democracies sometimes struggle more to consolidate due to hybrid instability.
 - Successful transitions often start from very low or intermediate institutional levels, not already “semi-free” states.